Financial-Times/origami/components/o3-foundation/README.md

 </div>
 ```

-The `o3-grid` template follows a specific structure:
+The `o3-grid` layout template follows a specific structure:

 ```txt
 `bleed-start content-start [REST_OF_THE_COLUMNS] content-end bleed-end`,
 ```

+The o3-grid system adapts to different screen sizes, the number of columns is variable according to viewport size, see design guidelines for [details](https://origami-beta.ft.com/guides/grid/).

-- The 12-Column Grid Structure: The `o3-grid` system is built on a 12-column grid structure.
-These 12 columns are utilized within the `content-start` and `content-end` boundaries.
+- Content-area: The grid's main content area is defined by `content-start` and `content-end` boundaries.
 - Bleed Columns for Extended Layouts: `bleed-start` & `bleed-end`: These special columns extend beyond the 12-column grid, reaching the edges of the viewport.
 This allows you to create "full-bleed" layouts where content extends off the screen.
 These columns are used as margin areas, providing visual breathing room around your central content.
 - `[REST_OF_THE_COLUMNS]`: This represents any additional columns you might need in your grid.